adjtomo/seisflows/docs/manual/manual.rst

 Overview
 ========

-SeisFlows is a Python adjoint tomography and full waveform inversion package designed to be flexible enough to use in a variety of contexts, including scientific research.
+SeisFlows is a Python adjoint tomography and full waveform inversion package designed to be flexible enough for use in both scientific research and large scale regional, global, and exploration inversions.

 To provide this flexibility, users are offered choices in each of the following categories: workflow, system, solver, optimization, preprocessing, and postprocessing.
 Within each category, different classes are interchangeable.
 If desired functionality is missing from the main package, users can customize default classes by overloading methods, or contribute their own classes.
 This combination of extensibility, modular design, and object oriented programming allows multiple users to work productively within the same framework.